 Braised, roasted, fried or grilled

+The chuck can be divided into three different pieces; comprido, redondo e coberta.
 The first two pieces are of prime quality.
 The last, although not as tender can be tasty grilled or barbecued, also good for sauces.
 The steaks are very tender, succulent and tasty, even though they have a larger fat content

 PÁ – shoulder

+Braised, roasted, fried or grilled.
 1st category, very tender and after trimming makes excellent steaks.
 Best way to cook is to stir fry and grill.

 MAÇÃ DO PEITO – thick rib

+Braised, boiled or stewed.
 Very tasty, and especially indicated for stews, puddings, mince and broths.
+It is a 1st category meat.

 PEITO – Brisket

+Stewed, braised or roasted.
 This cut is divided into 2 The thick rib and brisket.
 2nd category cut of meat used for braising and for stews.
 It can also be roasted in the oven, boned and rolled.

 CHAMBÃO – shin

-and minced.
+Braised, boiled or stewed.
+A very gelatinous cut and especially good for broths, consommés, gellies, boiled and minced.
 Very tasty, but needs to be cooked a long time.
 Great for stews.

 MÃO – foot

+Stewed and boiled.
+Has a soft and gelatinous consistency.
 It is the best meat to braise with pasta and great for stews.

 LOMBO – filet

-of the filet they take the finest quality cuts such as, chateau briand, Filet-mignon and tornedós.
+Grilled or BBQ.
+A special cut and perfect for steaks and BBQ.
+The most tender, succulent and tasty piece of beef.
+From the centre of the filet they take the finest quality cuts such as, chateau briand, Filet-mignon and tornedós.

 VAZIA – sirloin

+Grilled, BBQ or fried.
 Sirloin steaks are tender and should be heavy and thickly cut, with hardly any fat.
 Can be grilled, BBQ, fried and stuffed.

 PREGO DO PEITO – flank

+Stew or boil.
 3rd category meat for stews and boiling

 ABA – belly / flank